Neumann-A/llvm_svml_intrinsic_generator/README.md

 __About the tests__
 Some tests fail due to numerical accuarcy (namly the intrinsics ending with inv) AVX512 is not yet tested.
 Especially the masked versions might generated a bit worse code than VS2019 due to a possible extra unmasked load/store before/after the masked load/store.

+Note: If you try to build the tests with VS2019 you will encounter an internal compile error.
+Try to compile the tests in smaller chuncks until the ICE vanishes.

+__Requirements to build__
+CMake
+gtest
+boost::program_options
+c++17
+(You might want to change the hardcoded arch flag in the CMakeLists.txt)